Tell me about the course....

 What ages will I teach?

 Mid Essex ITT offers courses in secondary teacher training only.
-Depending on which subject you train in we will prepare you to teach across the 11-16 age range, with a post-16 enhancement or the 14 -19 age range if you are training in Business Studies, Psychology or Media Studies.
-Across your two school placements, all trainees will gain experience and an understanding of at least four school years.
+Depending on which subject you train in, we will prepare you to teach across the 11-16 age range, with a post-16 enhancement or the 14 -19 age range if you are training in Business Studies, Psychology or Media Studies.
+Across the two school placements, all trainees will gain experience and an understanding of at least four school years.

 What qualification will I get at the end?